uptimeDBA/cockroach-vb-single/cockroach-vb-single/home.md

 ![Arch](images/new_vb_arch_single_50pc.png)

-You need to be connected to the Internet to build this machine as it requires you to download and install some things but you don't need to be online to run the CockroachDB cluster.
+You'll need to be connected to the Internet to build this machine as it requires you to download and install some things but you don't need to be online to run the CockroachDB cluster.

-## What you will Need
+## What you'll Need

 The detailed requirements are in the guide but in summary you will need: